Department of e-Business and Technology Management

 Discusses the concepts, principles and techniques for configuring organizational processes in an enterprise system.
 The focus is to ensure that the key organizational processes are executed efficiently and effectively.
 Students will learn about business processes in modern organizations, managing change to those processes, and configuring an Enterprise Resource Planning (ERP) system to implement business process changes.
 Project Organization skills will be enhanced as students work on cross-functional teams to implement changes.
 Prerequisites: EBTM 310, major standing, junior/senior standing.

 EBTM 365 PRINCIPLES OF OPERATIONS MANAGEMENT (3)

 Strategies and techniques for service and manufacturing operations.
-A number of quantitative techniques are presented and hands-on experience with enterprise resource planning (ERP) is provided.
+A number of quantitative techniques are presented.
 Practical business applications and international competitiveness are stressed throughout the course.
 Students will use industry relevant software in the course.
 Students who have successfully completed MNGT 365 will not receive additional credit for EBTM 365.
-Prerequisites: (EBTM 251 or Computer Proficiency Exam) and (ECON 205 or MATH 231 / MATH 233); major in ACCT, BUAD, CIS, EBUS, MATH, XBACI, XCIEB or XEBBA; junior/senior standing.
+Prerequisites: (EBTM 251 or Computer Proficiency Exam) and (ECON 205 or MATH 231/MATH 233); major in ACCT, BUAD, CIS, EBUS, MATH, XBACI, XCIEB or XEBBA; junior/senior standing.